Type above and press Enter to search. Press Esc to cancel.

 • The shoppers makes payments to the BNPL service provider

-Are there buy now, pay later alternatives?
+The alternatives to buy now, pay later

 Buy now, pay later isn’t an entirely new concept.
 The basic principle behind it—pay in installments, not all at once—has been around for decades.
 Installment lending was the most popular way of paying off purchases prior to 1977, and BNPL is an updated take on that.